kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Use code generation when there is genuine compile-time structure worth generating.

-## A First-Class Module Can Have Almost No Kora API at the Use Site
+## A First-Class Module Can Have Almost No Kora API at the Use Site { #first-class-module }

 This is often the ideal result.